How to read a histogram, min, max, median & mean

-To understand that a histogram creates even ranges between the lowest and the highest value, let's look at the Lemons column.
-Because of its five outliers (5 times 5000), all the smaller values between 0 and 100 are in a 0-500 range:
+To understand that a histogram creates equally-sized ranges between the lowest and the highest value, let's look at the Lemons column.
+Because of its five outlier values of 5000, all the smaller values between 0 and 100 fall in a single 0-500 range:

-The Min and the Max tell you the lowest and the highest value in your column.
-This is pretty straightforward: The Min for Berries and Lemons is zero; the Max for Berries is 100 and the Max for Lemons is 5000.
+The min and max tell you your column's lowest and highest values.
+This is pretty straightforward: The min for Berries and Lemons is zero; the max for Berries is 100, and the max for Lemons is 5000.

-Calculating the Median is even simpler: We sort all our values in our head from low to high (1, 2, 3, 4, 5, ..., 99, 100).
-Then we check the value in the middle.
+Calculating the median is even simpler: We sort all the values in our head from low to high (1, 2, 3, 4, 5, ..., 99, 100).
+Then, we check the value in the center of that list.
 This value is our median.
-In the case of our berries, that's 50: There is the same number of values before 50 as there is afterward.
+In the case of Berries, that's 50: The column has the same number of values lower than 50 and higher than 50.

-For our Berries column, the mean and the median are the same numbers: 50.
-That's because the values in this column are very even, with exactly the same intervals between the numbers.
+For our Berries column, the mean and the median are the same number: 50.
+That's because the values in this column are very evenly distributed.
 Let's look at the Lemons column instead:

-Our Mean got six times bigger (!), but the median is still 50.
-That's because it doesn't matter for the median if the values above the middle value are very close to it or thousands of numbers away.
-The median just counts how many values there are, sorts them and then checks which value the one in the middle has.
-That's why the Median is a useful measure: The Median ignores outliers.
+The mean of Lemons is 293 (!), but the median is still 50.
+That's because, when calculating the median, it doesn't matter if the higher values are very close to it or thousands of numbers away.
+The median just sorts all of the values and checks which one is in the middle.
+That's why the median is a useful measure: it ignores outliers.

-This can be useful for many reasons, e.g.when we look at salaries: Let's imagine that a company has 101 employees, each one earning between nothing and 95 Dollar.
-And then they are five bosses, earning 5000 Dollar each.
-It wouldn't be fair to say that every person in this company makes 300 Dollar (the mean).
-It would be closer to the truth to say that everyone earns 50 Dollar.
-When it comes to salaries, he Median can literally tell us what the "man in the middle" makes.
+This can be useful in many cases.
+For example, let's imagine a company with 101 employees, each one earning between $0 and $95.
+The company also has five bosses, who earn $5000 each.
+It wouldn't be fair to say that every person in this company makes about $300 (the mean salary).
+It would be closer to the truth to say that everyone earns about $50 (the median salary).
+When it comes to salaries, the median literally tells us what the "person in the middle" makes.

-"Invalid values" is a number that we only show you when you actually have invalid values.
+"Invalid values" is a number we only show you when you have invalid values.
 Most often, these are letters or words hidden in your column of numbers.
 Datawrapper tells you the absolute number of invalid values.
-It also shows you how much percentage of the whole column is made up of invalid values.
-This share can help you decide if your data is unusable or not.
+It also shows you what percentage of the whole column is made up of invalid values.
+This percentage can help you decide if your data is usable or not.

 Here's the Berries column with six invalid values:

-We hope that this tutorial and the information we show in and below the histogram helps you understand your data better.
+We hope that this tutorial and the information we show with the histogram helped you understand your data better.
 If you still have questions, don't hesitate to go in touch with us at firstname.lastname@example.org.